 The Tower House was erected on a 20-square-meter plot of land, and from the moment of its creation, it was regarded as a symbol of living in a modern metropolis.

 When Takamitsu Azuma moved from Osaka to Tokyo in 1966, he built a house for his family.
 Designed as a continual vertical room for the architect’s own family, the staircase appears as the most significant structure in the house.
 It connects the individual rooms, which are “piled” one on top of the other without any doors separating them.

 The triangular plot is positioned directly on Aoyama’s “Killer Street” in front of Mario Botta’s Watari-um (The Watari Museum of Contemporary Art, 1990).
 A small public passage is used as well as parking.
 The daughter of the architect, Rie Azuma, is now living in the house.
 The building is best visible in winter; during the other seasons, a tree is nearly fully shading it from the street front.

 Once completed, the raw-concrete tower could have been considered the “skyscraper” of Jingumae, overtopping by far the adjacent buildings.
-Nowadays, the house has been relativized by its neighbors, and we may make a mistake to associate it with the numerous Japanese “miniature house.”
+Nowadays, the house has been relativized by its neighbors, and we may make a mistake in associating it with the numerous Japanese “miniature house.”
 The Tower House is a fascinating portrait of how Japanese society has dealt with the urban and social changes in the last few decades.

 “When completed, it was the “skyscraper” of Jingumae; nowadays, it is a miniature house.”